On Variants of Inverse Cluster Size Problem & General Magnification

-In Section \ref{primitive}, the notion of an extension being primitive is introduced.
+In this article we establish certain variants of the Inverse cluster size problem for number fields.
+In Section \ref{primitive}, the notion of an extension being primitive is introduced which means that the extension is not obtained from a nontrivial process of cluster magnification.
 We recall the notions of unique descending chains and unique ascending chains for extensions introduced in \cite{Bhagwat_2025}.
 We then establish a criterion in Theorem \ref{unique chain and primitive} for an extension to be primitive in terms of unique chains which serves as a major ingredient in the proof of our Theorem \ref{Prim inv clus} which is as follows.

 \begin{theorem} (Primitive Inverse Cluster Size Problem for Number Fields)

 Let $K$ be a number field.
 Let $n>2$ and $r|n$ and $r<n$.
 Then there exists a primitive extension $L/K$ of degree $n$ with cluster size $r_K(L)=r$.